Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Annie Leibovitz is a celebrated American photographer best known for her engaging and dramatic celebrity portraits.

-Her iconic photographs have appeared in museums, books, and several magazines from Vanity Fair to Rolling Stone.
+Her iconic photographs have appeared in museums, books, and several magazines, from Vanity Fair to Rolling Stone.

-Leibovitz’s polaroid of John Lennon and Yoko Ono, taken five hours before Lennon’s murder, is considered Rolling Stone magazine’s most famous cover photograph.
+Leibovitz’s Polaroid of John Lennon and Yoko Ono, taken five hours before Lennon’s murder, is considered Rolling Stone magazine’s most famous cover photograph.

 The works of Robert Frank and Henri Cartier-Bresson were her primary source of creativity and motivation.
 In 1969, she went to Israel and worked on a kibbutz there for a while.